 Kristin Abati, co-chair of Choate’s Wealth Management Group, provides sophisticated tax and estate planning advice to families spanning multiple generations, helping them to meet their diverse goals.
 Her clients include wealthy individuals in the private equity industry and other entrepreneurs, whom she advises on all aspects of their lifetime giving and estate planning, and for whom she serves as a trustee.
 Her clients are citizens of the United States and other countries.

 Ms. Abati has written many widely-cited articles on several important tax and estate planning subjects that affect her clients, including the trust decanting technique and how best to structure gifts of art.
 Ms. Abati is listed in Best Lawyers in America and has been named repeatedly as a Massachusetts Super Lawyers Rising Star.

 Wealth Management: Ms. Abati specializes in designing creative plans that transfer wealth to younger generations with minimal or no tax costs, including, for example, by funding grantor retained annuity trusts (“GRATs”) and forming family limited liability companies (“FLLCs”), among other strategies.
 She also helps her clients realize their charitable goals by forming family charitable foundations and establishing charitable split interest trusts.

-Trustee: Ms. Abati serves as a Trustee for many of her clients.
+Trustee and Executor: Ms. Abati serves as a Trustee and Executor for many of her clients.